Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

-Figure~\ref{fig:Predictioncomparison} shows a comparison to Lun et al.~\shortcite{lun2015elements} on four of their seven object categories, where the number of triplets used for training varies from $50$ to $550$.
+Figure~\ref{fig:Predictioncomparison} shows a comparison to Lun et al.~\cite{lun2015elements} on four of their seven object categories, where the number of triplets used for training varies from $50$ to $550$.
 The remaining three categories had much fewer available triplets and the corresponding comparison results can be found in the supplementary material.
 Our method leads to higher accuracies in all cases with only two exceptions: the lamp and dish datasets.
-Our performance on the dish set is below that of Lun et al.~\shortcite{lun2015elements} and we believe this is due to the fact that the dish shapes are mostly smooth and they lack line-type features, while our method relies only on features from projected feature lines.
-On the other hand, Lun et al.~\shortcite{lun2015elements} employs a large set of features, including projective ones.
+Our performance on the dish set is below that of Lun et al.~\cite{lun2015elements} and we believe this is due to the fact that the dish shapes are mostly smooth and they lack line-type features, while our method relies only on features from projected line drawings.
+On the other hand, Lun et al.~\cite{lun2015elements} employs a large set of features, including projective ones.
 For the lamp set, since it contains a large number of models and variations, it is conceivable that by relying on a more limited feature set, our semi-supervised learning would require more training to reach a performance plateau.

-We also compare style ranking prediction accuracy with Liu et al.~\shortcite{liu2015style} using the two scene datasets tested in their paper; see Table~\ref{tab:comparison}.
-We do not use all the ranking triplets as in their work.
+We also compare style ranking prediction accuracy with~\cite{liu2015style} using the two scene datasets tested in their paper, as shown in Table~\ref{tab:comparison}.
+We do not use all the ranking triplets as in~\cite{liu2015style}.
 Instead, we randomly sample a subset.
-As we can see, with a relatively small percentage of triplets employed for training, our method is able to achieve comparable or better prediction accuracy.
+As can be observed, with a relatively small percentage of triplets employed for training, our method is able to achieve comparable or better prediction accuracies.